Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 * Computer will shut down automatically.
 * Power on your computer.
 Booting process may take a while.
 * After boot, choose option number 9 to drop to Shell.
-* Your firmware is correcty installed.
+* Your firmware is correctly installed.
 You can retrieve EC firmware information
   using:

   ```bash